nicolleharding/Elna-Vedic-Astrology/README.md

 ## Features Left to Implement

 - Pay gateway to allow user to pay for reading.
+- Animate hero image.
 - Add a gallery for photos of Elna's travel in India.
 - Add page that includes charts of famout people for interest and also to see output.
-- Convert Faqs to a table which has dropdowns instead of all the copy visible.
--

 # Testing

-Hero Image
+Nav
-- Need to overlay Jyotish image on top of space image and center this. - done
+- Change burger image to white. - done

+Footer
+- Increase Contact Details font weight.
+- Responsiveness on footer has issue with logos.
+- Size of footer seems to high.
+- Change FB and IG destination URL's to actual accounts.

+Index Page : Hero Image
 - Column text 33%, center and add padding. - done
-- Not sure obout the copy on the Hero image.
+- Not sure obout the copy on the Hero image. - done
+- Add interesting layout for the bullets on the hero image.
+- Need to improve placement and colour of button.
+- Make button navigate to Book page.

-Section
+Index Page : Section
 - Adding padding to the image. - done
 - Positioning the texton the right of the image. - done
-- Need to figure out padding of text.
+- Need to figure out padding of text. - done
-- Need to improve placement and colour of button.

-Footer
-- Increase Contact Details font weight.
-- Responsiveness on footer has issue with logos.
+- Look at the head shot when responsive as it's tiny.

+FAQs Page : Section
+- Layout seems poor.
+- Convert Faqs to a table which has dropdowns instead of all the copy visible.

+Book Page : Section
+- Layout is boring need to look at imagery.
-- Size of footer seems to large.
+- Add CSS to form layout.
+- Make form submit.